 It is expected that the Company will be treated as a U.S. corporation for U.S. federal income tax purposes under section 7874 of the Code and will, as a result, be subject to U.S. federal income tax on its worldwide income.
 However, for Canadian tax purposes, the Company is expected, regardless of any application of section 7874 of the Code, to be treated as a Canadian resident company (as defined in the Tax Act) for Canadian income tax purposes.
 As a result, the Company will be subject to taxation both in Canada and the U.S., which could have a material adverse effect on its financial condition and results of operations.
 The Company may not qualify for certain U.S.-Canada income tax treaty benefits, which could have a material adverse effect on its financial condition and results of operations.
-It is unlikely that the Company will pay any dividends on the Subordinate Voting Shares, Multiple Voting Shares and/or Super Voting Shares in the foreseeable future.
-However, dividends received by shareholders who are residents of Canada

-Super Voting Shares in the foreseeable future.
+It is unlikely that the Company will pay any dividends in the foreseeable future.
 However, dividends received by shareholders who are residents of Canada for purposes of the Tax Act will be subject to U.S. withholding tax.
 Any such dividends may not qualify for a reduced rate of withholding tax under the Canada-U.S. tax treaty.
 In addition, a foreign tax credit or a deduction in respect of foreign taxes may be unavailable.